Towards Attributions of Input Variables in a Coalition: Algorithm

 In this section, we will revisit the conflict problem in the attribution method and reformulate classical attribution metrics from the perspective of interactions.

-\textbf{Conflict of attributions.} Given an AI model $v$ with $n$ input variables in $N$, the estimation of the numerical attribution/importance of each $i$-th input variable $phi(i)$ depends on the partition of input variables.
-Different researchers usually use different ways to partition all input dimensions into input variables.
-For example, in natural language processing, for the input ``\textit{raining cats and dogs}", some people choose to take each token as an input variable and compute the attributions of different tokens, $N=\{\textit{rain},\textit{-ing},\textit{cats},\textit{and},\textit{dogs}\}$, while other people use words as input variables, $P=\{\left[\textit{rain},\textit{-ing}\right],\textit{cats},\textit{and},\textit{dogs}\}$.
-In the second partition $P$, we consider the entire word two tokens $S=\{\textit{rain},\textit{-ing}\}$ as a singleton variable called a coalition, and compute its attribution $\phi_P(S)$.
-Then, Definition~\ref{conflict of attributions} formally introduces the conflict of attributions.
+\textbf{What is a coalition?} Given an AI model $v$ with $n$ input variables in $N$, the estimation of the numerical attribution of each $i$-th input variable $\phi(i)$ depends on the partition of input variables.
+For example, given an input sentence ``\textit{raining cats and dogs}", some people choose to take each token as an input variable and compute the attributions of different tokens, $N=\{\textit{rain},\textit{-ing},\textit{cats},\textit{and},\textit{dogs}\}$, while other people use words as input variables, $P=\{\{\textit{rain},\textit{-ing}\},\textit{cats},\textit{and},\textit{dogs}\}$.\textbf{Thus, the combination of input variables can be considered as a coalition,} just like the coalition of $S=\{\textit{rain},\textit{-ing}\}$ in the second case.
+As Figure~\ref{fig: fig1} shows, people may manually select a set of input variables with actual semantics to construct a coalition.

-Let us consider a coalition $S$ of input variables.
-In practice, we manually select some sets of input variables with actual semantics to be annotated as coalitions.
-As a toy example in Figure~\ref{fig: fig1}(a), in the input image, several pixels consist of the image region which represents a cat's eyes and then we will annotate the set of these pixels as a coalition.
-Besides, as we show in Figure~\ref{fig: fig1}(b), in natural language processing, we usually annotate the phrase composed of several words with a specific meaning as a coalition.
+Compared to estimating a scalar attribution of a coalition $S$, the interaction usually represents more disentangled effects.
+For example, for a coalition $S=\{a,b,c\}$, different interaction effects $I(\{a\})$, $I(\{b\})$, $I(\{c\})$, $I(\{a,b\})$, $I(\{a,c\})$, $I(\{b,c\})$, $I(\{a,b,c\})$ may affect the attribution of the coalition $S$.
+Please see Appendix~\ref{difference} for a detailed comparison between coalition attribution and interaction effect.